section-engineering-education/engineering-education/content/articles/building-animated-signin-routes-with-react-and-bootstrap/index.md

 ---
 Creating unique user interfaces (UI) requires creativity and mastery of modern design and styling frameworks.
 Since one of the most viewed parts of a website is the sign-in page, it is the responsibility of the front-end web developer(s) to create an attractive page.
 <!--more-->
-This is inorder to promote and encourage user sign-up.
+This is to promote and encourage user sign-up.
 React.js and Bootstrap can be a powerful combination alongside vanilla CSS in building amazing web pages such as the sign-in page.

 In this tutorial, we will walk through the necessary steps and packages required to build animated sign-in routes with React.js.
 We will also take a deep dive into the application of vanilla CSS in adding animations and customizing components.

 ### Key takeaways
-After this tutorial, the concepts listed below will be explained in detail to make it easy for the reader to understand:
+After the end of this tutorial, the reader will understand:
 - Building animated sign-in routes with React.js and bootstrap.
 - Using Reactstrap in react applications.
 - Getting started with React.js.